The Green Slime

-The Green Slime (ガンマー第3号 宇宙大作戦, Ganmā Daisan Gō: Uchū Daisakusen) is a 1968 science fiction film directed by Kinji Fukasaku and produced by Walter Manley and Ivan Reiner.
-It was written by William Finger, Tom Rowe and Charles Sinclair from a story by Reiner.
-The film was shot in Japan with a Japanese director and film crew, but with the non-Japanese cast of Robert Horton, Richard Jaeckel and Luciana Paluzzi.
+The Green Slime (ガンマー第3号 宇宙大作戦, Ganmā Daisan Gō: Uchū Daisakusen) is a 1968 science fiction film directed by Kinji Fukasaku and starring Robert Horton, Richard Jaeckel and Luciana Paluzzi.
+It was written by Bill Finger, Tom Rowe and Charles Sinclair, from a story by Reiner.

 After destroying a huge asteroid that was on a rapid collision course with Earth, a group of astronauts discover they have accidentally returned to their space station with an alien slime creature that feeds on radiation and can reproduce rapidly from its own blood.

+The film was an international co-production between Japan's Toei Company and American studio Metro-Goldwyn-Mayer.
+It was shot entirely in Japan with an all-Japanese crew, but a mostly-American cast.
+It was released in the United States on December 1, 1968, and in Japan on December 19.